Monday, July 14, 2025

 Culture is the best predictor of employee satisfaction – more than pay and work-life balance.

-So, what distinguishes a good or bad corporate culture?
+But what is good corporate culture and bad corporate culture?

 This is a more complicated question than it seems at first glance.
 Most managers agree in principle that culture is important, but they have very different views on which elements of culture are most important.